simul/simul.github.io/ref/simul/clouds/basegpucloudgenerator.md

 ### bool CanPerformGPULighting()
 Return true if the derived class can relight clouds using the GPU.
 <a name="FillDensityGrid"></a>
-### void FillDensityGrid(simul::crossplatform::DeviceContext deviceContext, int index, simul::clouds::GpuCloudsParameters params, int start_texel, int texels, simul::crossplatform::Texture finalTexture)
+### void FillDensityGrid(simul::crossplatform::DeviceContext deviceContext, int index, simul::clouds::GpuCloudsParameters params, int start_texel, int texels, simul::crossplatform::Texture finalTexture, simul::clouds::CloudClass cloudClass)
 Fill a 3D grid with floating point cloud densities, and return an API-specific identifier to the texture that it's stored in.
 We pass the start texel and the number of texels to fill, which should both be a whole multiple of grid[0]